Lent and Holy Week

 Section VI: Anointing of the Sick

-Section VII: Marriage and Epilogue
+Section VII: Marriage

 Maundy Thursday commemorates the night that Jesus instituted the Lord’s Supper, as well as the night that he was betrayed and arrested.
 We will mark this night with our friends from DeWitt’s United Methodist Church at their church.